nish700/careerclutch-privacy/terms.md

 ## 16. Governing Law & Disputes

 These Terms are governed by the laws of India, without regard to conflict of law principles.
-Any disputes arising out of or related to these Terms or the Service will be resolved in the courts of [Your City], India.
+Any disputes arising out of or related to these Terms or the Service will be resolved in the courts of [Gurgaon], India.

 You agree to first attempt to resolve any dispute informally by contacting us at the email below.
 If we cannot resolve it within 30 days, either party may pursue legal remedies.